Beating binary powering for polynomial matrices: The case of Fibonacci polynomials

 Moreover, (\ref{eq:Fn-final}) also gives $(f_0,f_1) = (1,0)$ for odd $N$ and otherwise $(f_0,f_1) = (0,N/2)$.
 With these initial conditions, it is now clear that $F_N(x)$ can be computed in $O(N)$ by unrolling the recurrence~\eqref{eq-recFn}.

 As mentioned in the introduction, the analogue of formula~\eqref{eq:Fn-final} for the case of Chebyshev polynomials of the first kind $T_n(x)$ was already exploited in~\cite[\S1.9]{Koepf99}.
-The disadvantage of this approach is that for general polynomial C-finite sequences there is no hope for a closed form expression like (\ref{eq:Fn-final}).
+The disadvantage of this approach is that for general polynomial C-finite sequences there is no hope for a closed-form expression like (\ref{eq:Fn-final}).